 LTBI Clinical Recommendations

-Testing and Treatment of Latent Tuberculosis Infection in the United States: Clinical Recommendations
+Testing and Treatment of Latent Tuberculosis Infection in the United States: A Clinical Guide for Health Care Providers and Public Health Programs

 Led by NSTC members Drs.
-Marcos Burgos and Charlie Crane, a national group of TB experts developed these patient-centered and practical state-of-the-art recommendations on latent tuberculosis infection (LTBI) as a companion reference to support health care providers in implementing the 2020 “Guidelines for the Treatment of Latent Tuberculosis Infection: Recommendations from the National Tuberculosis Controllers Association and CDC.
+Marcos Burgos, Lisa Armitige, and Charlie Crane, a national group of TB experts updated these patient-centered and practical state-of-the-art recommendations on latent tuberculosis infection (LTBI) as a companion reference to support health care providers in implementing the 2020 “Guidelines for the Treatment of Latent Tuberculosis Infection: Recommendations from the National Tuberculosis Controllers Association and CDC.

 The NSTC’s Clinical Recommendations